gpropf/clarity/README.md

 The "switchboard" static map in `ClarityNode` was an early hack that I came up with when I couldn't work out how to store a pointer to the `ClarityNode` that owned each `JSProxyNode` in that `JSProxyNode` even using allow_raw_pointers().
 My initial plan had always been to store such a pointer so that things like eventListeners could directly alter the C++ data.
 I eventually figured it out but the switchboard remains useful for things like the node list method and is now a pretty low level part of the system.
 It might be a good idea to keep the switchboard concept alive but have each `CLNF` store a pointer to all the nodes it builds.
 When we use a factory to create a new node this can potentially send messages to other nodes it has built.
 The example of adding an option to a select box again comes to mind but this could also be used to update things like the proposed interface builder above.

+#### Dynamic CSS

+Basically something like a CSS node type so we can have styling information built into the page.

 #### Web Templates? ####

 There is of course the possibility of developing something akin to React's JSX pages for Clarity (CSX pages?) but the problem with creating a novel template language is that editors will not initially support it.
 Losing autocompletion or automatic syntax checking is a pretty high price to pay just to have your C++ code and HTML/CSS all together in one place.
 Maybe if the library gets enough mindshare that people are willing to write VSCode or Vim/Emacs extensions for it...